 East Coast Route

 The East Coast Route travels along the shores of Korea’s East Sea (동해; map).
-Two bike paths navigate from North Gyeongsang Province, a third of the way up the nation’s coastline, to the DMZ (Demilitarized Zone) on the North Korean border.
+Two bike paths navigate from North Gyeongsang Province, a third of the way up the nation’s coastline, to the DMZ (Demilitarized Zone) on North Korea’s border.

 The Stats